 2. Add Microorganisms

-The next step is to add microorganisms to the soil by adding compost tea or using a product that contains beneficial bacteria and fungi.
-These microorganisms will help to break down organic matter and release nutrients into the soil.
+The next step is to add organic materials to the soil by adding compost tea or using a product that contains beneficial bacteria and fungi.
+These soil organisms will help to break down organic matter and release nutrients into the soil.
 These specialized fungi colonize plant roots and extend far into the soil to acquire resources beyond the “nutrient depletion zone” that plants can't access alone.

 3. Add Nutrients and Minerals